AssafTzurEl/PlanckFood/README.md

 - Food service interface and implementation
 - All business logic code from the controller moved to the service class
 - Food controller linked to service, service linked to repository

+## phase-5
+- Unit and integration tests
+- Deletion API, functionality, and integration tests (using TDD)